mackoshkamacka/FaceForwardWebsite/README.md

 After these anntoations, some files may have changed/been refactored/abstracted (particularly so patients and hopsitals have similar request cycles).

+#### ToDos
+- Send a GCalendar/Microsoft Calendar invite to the `email` of the user.
+- Patient/hospital is sent a satisfaction form (stars + testimonial (optional))
+- Artist can mark request as complete manually, or is marked complete after the appointment day is over, or is marked as complete if a testimonial for that request has been completed
+- Add service rating to testimonials section OF SERVICE.
+Make a star visual for ratings

 #### How React Renders My Website:
 ![React Rendering Visual](media/ReactRenderingVisualV3.png)